ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 <title>{% raw %}{%if page.title %}{% endraw %}{% raw %}{{ page.title }}{% endraw %}{% raw %}{% else %}{% endraw %}{% raw %}{{ site.title }}{% endraw %}{% raw %}{% endif %}{% endraw %}</title>
 {% endhighlight %}

+Make sure you add the keyword in the title.
+For example for this post I have added **Jekyll SEO**.
+{: .g}

 ### Description